KeWei423/AirlinePathFinder/README.md

 # Airline Shortest Path Finder

-### Using Dijkstra'a algorithm to find the "shortest path" between any two airports.
+### Using Dijkstra'a algorithm to find the shortest path between any two airports.

 ~~~~